-Surrey Fire and Rescue Service provides fire and rescue services for over 1.18 million people in Surrey and many others that pass through our county every day.
+Surrey Fire and Rescue Service provide fire and rescue services to over a million Surrey residents in addition to the county's many visitors.

 We employ 673 members of staff including firefighters, 999 call operators, trainers, mechanics, business support and supply colleagues.
 Our staff work from 25 fire stations and our Headquarters site in Reigate.

 Surrey County Council is our Fire Authority, meaning they have overall responsibility for fire and rescue services in Surrey.
 Any significant changes we make are scrutinised and subject to approval by fire authority members.
-Our lead Fire Authority Member is Councillor Denise Turner-Stewart.
+Our lead Fire Authority Member is Councillor Mark Nuti.

 Senior Leadership Team